EldritchCafe/website/src/pages/moderation-guidelines.md

 # Internal management

+In addition to the code of conduct that governs interactions between moderators:
+* Reports, issues, or complaints against a moderator will be discussed by the entire team and actions decided accordingly.
+* Moderators can request the temporary and immediate demotion of any moderator due to suspicion of rogue behavior or violation of guidelines.
+Probation periods can last anywhere from a week to 30 days, during which time, the behavior in question will be investigated and redressed, or until action has been taken and the moderation team considers the  problem resolved.

+## Conflict resolution

+If a moderator needs to raise any concerns or complaints over the operation of the moderation team, they can initiate, either directly or through the administration team, a collective discussion of the issue on a dedicated communication channel.

 ## Moderator addition

 * If the current moderation team becomes unable to handle moderation duties, additional moderators will be recruited in a timely manner.